Documentation

 <NuxtLink :to="localePath('/')">{{ $t('home') }}</NuxtLink>

 Translations are stored in the packages/i18n/translations folder.
-The default locale is en and the translations are stored in en.json.
+They are organized by locale and scope:

 {